Juniata to Host Q&A With New York Times Best-selling Author

 (Posted February 19, 2021)

-HUNTINGDON, Pa. — A Q&A with Professor Ibram X. Kendi, nationally-renowned author, activist, historian, and antiracism scholar, will be held from 7-8 p.m.
+HUNTINGDON, Pa. — A virtual Q&A with Professor Ibram X. Kendi, nationally-renowned author, activist, historian, and antiracism scholar, will be held from 7-8 p.m.
 Wednesday, March 3.
-Registration is required for this live-streamed event.
+Space is limited for this event, and registration is by invitation only.

 This event is presented by The Baker Institute for Peace and Conflict Studies, in cooperation with the Office of Equity, Diversity, and Inclusion at Juniata College.